lowylori/technicallogs/geom99/Week11.md

 * Customization of marker settings: using the var markerOptions, you can set a title, whether the marker is clickable and draggable, additionally you can add a custom marker icon.
 * You can bind a popup to a marker.
 Now when you click on the marker, a message will pop up.
 Adding the title attribute to the markerOptions setting will give a message when you hover over the point.
 ![image](https://github.com/lowylori/technicallogs/assets/49323685/513a1f8e-afc1-4b93-a73f-0cf9db4aa906)

+## Creating a survey on Survey123 Connect [03/21/24 20mins]

+Need to create a survey for the next tast (task managment with microsoft flow)

 ## Task Management Solutions [03/21/24 30mins]